bgd-labs/aave-proposals/src/20231010_AaveV3_Multi_GovernanceV3Activation/GovernanceV3Activation.md

 ## Motivation

-v3 is a the next iteration for the Aave governance smart contracts systems, controlling in a fully decentralize manner the whole Aave ecosystem.
+v3 is a the next iteration for the Aave governance smart contracts systems, controlling in a fully decentralized manner the whole Aave ecosystem.

 Being a replacement on the currently running v2, a set of two proposals on v2 need to be passed to migrate one system to another: once both are passed and executed on the current governance smart contracts, these will stop working, and the new v3 ones will start operating.